hamishcoleman/arduino_cardreader/README.md

 ### Message "rawpoll="

-When enabled, this status output is used for detailed debugging, sending a large chunk of the InAutoPoll response PDU is output.
+When enabled, this status output is used for detailed debugging, sending a large chunk of the InAutoPoll response PDU.

 This message defaults to disabled and needs to be enabled with the "r" command.